julurisaichandu/rubbish-dataset/README.md

 - Submit spam, filler content like "Lorem Ipsum," or hateful material.
 - Repeat content already present in the file.

-For more info about which content is allowed and which content is not, please refer the **CONTRIBUTIONS.md** file.
+For more info about which content is allowed and which content is not, please refer the [CONTRIBUTIONS.md](CONTRIBUTIONS.md) file for guidelines.

 ## Contributions
-- For contributions, please refer **CONTRIBUTIONS.md** file
+- For contributions, please refer [CONTRIBUTIONS.md](CONTRIBUTIONS.md) file

 ## Feedback and Support